nlp-unibo/mamkit/docs/_sources/quickstart.rst.txt

 Quickstart
 *********************************************

-TODO

-MAMKit provides a modular interface for defining datasets or allowing users to load datasets from the literature.
+MAMKit provides a modular interface for defining datasets, allowing users to load datasets from the literature,  defining models, allowing users to compose models from pre-defined components or define custom models.

+Moreover, the package provides benchmarking capabilities, enabling users to reproduce results from previous works.

-The toolkit provides a modular interface for defining models, allowing users to compose models from pre-defined components or define custom models.
+The package also provides a structured interface for training models, enabling users to train models using PyTorch Lightning.

-In particular, MAMkit offers a simple method for both defining custom models and leveraging models from the literature.
+The following sections we show how to install the packahe and provide a brief overview of the package's functionalities, including loading/adding datasets, models, and training models.

 *********************************************
 Loading a Dataset
 *********************************************

-In the example that follows, illustrates how to load a dataset.
+The example that follows illustrates how to load a dataset.
-In this case, a dataset is loaded using the `MMUSED` class from `mamkit.data.datasets`, which extends the `Loader` interface and implements specific functionalities for data loading and retrieval.
+In this case, a dataset is loaded using the ``MMUSED`` class from ``mamkit.data.datasets``, which extends the ``Loader`` interface and implements specific functionalities for data loading and retrieval.
-Users can specify task and input mode (`text-only`, `audio-only`, or `text-audio`) when loading the data, with options to use default splits or load splits from previous works.
-The example uses splits from `Mancini et al. (2022) <https://aclanthology.org/2022.argmining-1.15)>`_.
+Users can specify task and input mode (``text-only``, ``audio-only``, or ``text-audio``) when loading the data, with options to use default splits or load splits from previous works.
+The example uses splits from `Mancini et al. (2022) <https://aclanthology.org/2022.argmining-1.15>`_.

-The `get_splits` method of the `loader` returns data splits in the form of a `data.datasets.SplitInfo`.
-The latter wraps split-specific data, each implementing PyTorch's `Dataset` interface and compliant to the specified input modality (i.e., `text-only`).
+The ``get_splits`` method of the ``loader`` returns data splits in the form of a ``data.datasets.SplitInfo``.
+The latter wraps split-specific data, each implementing PyTorch's ``Dataset`` interface and compliant to the specified input modality (i.e., ``text-only``).

 .. code-block:: python